The cost of owning our house after a year

 This table compares with our previous apartment:

-Does that mean that owning is necessarily better than renting?
+Does that mean that renting is necessarily worse than owning?
 No!
 This summary only takes into account the direct costs of each option.
 But in practice, we also need to consider the opportunity cost of the downpayment amount.
-And, we should not forget about maintenance fees that can weigh a lot in the balance.
+And, we should not forget maintenance fees that can weigh a lot in the balance.

-Also, renting such a house in our neighborhood would cost about 2500 CHF.
-And there are almost no such assets on the market (one of the reasons we bought in the first place).
+Also, renting a house in our neighborhood would cost about 2500 CHF.
+And there are almost no such assets on the market (one of the reasons we bought it in the first place).

-Again, this is only what we directly paid during a year!
+Again, this is only what we directly paid for a year!

 If you want to see the whole picture, you can see my article about buying vs renting in Switzerland.